 Are you an organised individual that is creative and proactive by nature?

 A bit about them

 The company is driven by success, quality, efficiency and affordability.
 They implement these characteristics into everything they do whether that's dealing with one public customer or huge requirements by large corporate organisations.

 The company works with over 7000 global businesses and operates in countries all over the world and is a global leader in its industry.

 How can I join?

 If you're ready right now - press the button below.
 If you want a chat to find out more please call 0207 036 1600 (I'm Stephen) or by email Stephen.email@example.com.

-Senior Software Engineer Are you a developer who is looking to excel within a well-oiled cohesive organisation?
-This is a great chance to work with like minded, well-experienced developers within a vibrant, passionate and enthusiastic environment, a complete road map for your career will be...
+PHP Developer - Central London Are you a developer who is looking to kick start your career within a well-oiled cohesive organisation?
+This is a great chance to work with like minded, well-experienced developers within a vibrant, passionate and enthusiastic environment, a complete road map for...

 £40,000 - £55,000 per annum